INTERNATIONAL

 4. General Information – Articles 12(5), 12(6), and 12(7) of the Convention stress the importance of working Convention cases as quickly as possible using communication methods that are “rapid and efficient” and state:

-“(5) Requesting
+“(5) Requesting and requested

-and requested Central Authorities shall keep each other informed of -
+Central Authorities shall keep each other informed of -

-person or unit responsible for a particular case;
+a) the person or unit responsible for

 b) the